-1.9.
-Positive-Definiteness of the Implied Multivariate Covariance Matrix
+1.9 Positive-Definiteness of the Implied Multivariate Covariance Matrix

 In cases where the CML approach is used as a vehicle to estimate the parameters in a higher dimensional multivariate covariance matrix, one has to ensure that the implied multivariate covariance matrix in the higher dimensional context is positive definite.
 For example, consider a multivariate ordered-response model context, and let the latent variables underlying the multivariate ordered-response model be multivariate normally distributed.
 This symmetric covariance (correlation) matrix Σ has to be positive definite (that is, all the eigenvalues of the matrix should be positive, or, equivalently, the determinant of the entire matrix and every principal submatrix of Σ should be positive).
 But the CML approach does not estimate the entire correlation matrix as one single entity.
 However, there are three ways that one can ensure the positive-definiteness of the Σ matrix.
 The first technique is to use Bhat and Srinivasan's (2005) strategy of reparameterizing the correlation matrix Σ through the Cholesky matrix, and then using these Cholesky-decomposed parameters as the ones to be estimated.
 That is, the Cholesky of an initial positive-definite specification of the correlation matrix is taken before starting the optimization routine to maximize the CML function.
-Then, within the optimization procedure, one can reconstruct the Σ matrix, and then pick off the appropriate elements of this matrix to
+Then, within the optimization procedure, one can reconstruct the Σ matrix, and then pick off the appropriate elements of this matrix to construct the CML function at each iteration.

-3 This penalized log-composite likelihood is nothing but the generalization of the usual Akaike's Information Criterion (AIC).
-In fact, when the candidate model includes the true model in the usual maximum likelihood inference procedure, the information identity holds (i.e., $H(\theta) = J(\theta)$) and the CLIC in this case is exactly the AIC $[= \log L_M(\hat{\theta}) - (\# \text{ of model parameters})].$ construct the CML function at each iteration.
 This is probably the most straightforward and clean technique.
 The second technique is to undertake the estimation with a constrained optimization routine by requiring that the implied multivariate correlation matrix for any set of pairwise correlation estimates be positive definite.
 However, such a constrained routine can be extremely cumbersome.
 The third technique is to use an unconstrained optimization routine, but check for positive-definiteness of the implied multivariate correlation matrix.
-The easiest method within this third technique is to allow the estimation to proceed without checking for positivedefiniteness at intermediate iterations, but check that the implied multivariate correlation matrix at the final converged pairwise marginal likelihood estimates is positive-definite.
+The easiest method within this third technique is to allow the estimation to proceed without checking for positive-definiteness at intermediate iterations, but check that the implied multivariate correlation matrix at the final converged pairwise marginal likelihood estimates is positive-definite.
 This will typically work for the case of a multivariate ordered-response model if one specifies exclusion restrictions (i.e., zero correlations between some error terms) or correlation patterns that involve a lower dimension of effective parameters.
 However, if the above simple method of allowing the pairwise marginal estimation approach to proceed without checking for positive definiteness at intermediate iterations does not work, then one can check the implied multivariate correlation matrix for positive definiteness at each and every iteration.
-If the matrix is not positive-definite during a direction search at a given iteration, one can construct a "nearest" valid correlation matrix (for example, by replacing the negative eigenvalue components in the matrix with a small positive value, or by adding a sufficiently high positive value to the diagonals of a matrix and normalizing to obtain a correlation matrix; see Rebonato and Jaeckel, 1999, Higham, 2002, and Schoettle and Werner, 2004 for detailed discussions of these and other adjusting schemes; a review of these techniques is beyond the scope of this paper).
+If the matrix is not positive-definite during a direction search at a given iteration, one can construct a "nearest" valid correlation matrix (for example, by replacing the negative eigenvalue components in the matrix with a small positive value, or by adding a sufficiently high positive value to the diagonals of a matrix and normalizing to obtain a correlation matrix; see Rebonato and Jaeckel, 1999, Higham, 2002, and Schoettle and Werner, 2004 for detailed discussions of these and other adjusting schemes; a review of these techniques is beyond the scope of this report).
 The values of this "nearest" valid correlation matrix can be translated to the pairwise correlation estimates, and the analyst can allow the iterations to proceed and hope that the final implied convergent correlation matrix is positive-definite.

-1.10.
-The Maximum Approximate Composite Marginal Likelihood Approach
+1.10 The Maximum Approximate Composite Marginal Likelihood Approach